 Ensure the roots of plants in pots don’t rot over winter by placing containers on feet to allow excess water to escape through the drainage holes in the bottom.

 Feed plants in pots with liquid fertiliser every fortnight, from late winter to early spring.
 Every spring scape off the top few centimetres of compost and top up with a mix of potting compost and controlled release fertiliser granules.
 Every three years repot, either into a bigger pot or back into the same pot after removing a third of the roots and compost.

-Plant ready-trained, two to three-year-old bare-root whitecurrants between November and March in well-drained, slightly neutral to acid soil (about pH 6.7 is ideal).
+Plant ready-trained, two to three-year-old bare-root whitecurrants between November and March in well-drained soil.
 Allow 5ft (1.5m) between bushes and 5ft (1.5m) between rows.
 Container-grown bushes are available to buy and plant all year round, but will establish better if planted in autumn or winter.

 Plant in a sheltered site, out of strong winds, and avoid frost pockets.
-Whitecurrants do best in full sun, but can be grown against a shady, north facing wall, although this will result in a deficiency in the flavour of the fruit.
+Whitecurrants do best in full sun, but can be grown against a shady, north facing wall, although this will mean fruit will ripen later and be less sweet.